toyowa/libspi/README.md

 # Accelerometer.java

-Accelerometer.java is just an exsample to use libspi.so.
+Accelerometer.java is just an exsample to use libspi.so with multiple Digital accelerometer KXSD9s.